tanmayyenpure/Jarvis/README.md

 # 📖 Overview

-Jarvis AI is an intelligent voice-controlled virtual assistant designed to bring the power of Artificial Intelligence and automation into daily computing tasks.
+Jarvis is an intelligent voice-controlled virtual assistant designed to bring the power of Artificial Intelligence and automation into everyday computing tasks.

 Built with Python and powered by advanced AI technologies, Jarvis can understand spoken commands, perform intelligent actions, answer questions, retrieve real-time information, and automate repetitive workflows through natural voice interaction.

-The project demonstrates the integration of speech recognition, natural language understanding, AI-powered conversations, and automation into a single unified assistant experience.
+The project demonstrates the integration of speech recognition, natural language understanding, AI-powered conversations, and automation into a unified personal assistant experience.

 ---